 - transport issues including heavy traffic, public transport delays or cancellations, roadworks, parking, accommodation issues including renovations and limited availability

-- misreading the exam date and time
+- misreading the exam date and time, location or modality

 - work commitments, including short business trips, meetings, workload, promotions, new employment

 - personal reasons with no explanation or supporting documentation

 - sporting commitments or personal achievements including awards or club meetings

 - exam venue scheduled in the wrong location or country if you failed to notify CPA Australia or update contact information before the advised deadlines

 - auto scheduled or self-scheduled to an exam venue that is more than 120km from your home, but within the same country and region or state

 - auto-scheduled exams that are not on a convenient date or time, location or modality

 - other travel or holidays arrangements